-- Premium and Reserve Risk i.e. a random change in the volume of premiums and reserves of the Company: - Premium Risk: arises from the failure of pricing, product or strategy.
+- Premium and Reserve Risk: a random change in the volume of premiums and reserves of the Company: - Premium Risk: arises from the failure of pricing, product or strategy.
+It is the risk that the planned loss and expense ratios for future accident years materialise differently from expected.
 It includes the risk of losses due to the potential timing, frequency and severity of covered loss events differing from that assumed at the time of underwriting and pricing a risk.
-It arises during market and/or investment cycles where there is pressure on pricing margins, which results in being unable to charge an appropriate price without undermining its market position. - Reserve Risk: arises from adverse reserve development through failing to set sufficient cash reserves.
-It represents the difference between the actual versus expected variability in the timing or amount of loss costs. - A 40% lapse shock on the company policies the risk of loss, or of adverse change in the value of insurance liabilities, resulting from a discontinuance of insurance policies. - Natural and manmade extreme / exceptional events which arise from the failure to manage risk aggregation or accumulation that may result in an increased exposure to natural or manmade catastrophe losses
+It arises during market and/or investment cycles where there is pressure on pricing margins, which results in being unable to charge an appropriate price without undermining its market position. - Reserve Risk: arises if the eventual reserve requirement is greater than that currently held.
+It represents the difference between the actual versus expected variability in the timing or amount of loss costs. - Lapse risk (on applicable for non-health business): a 40% lapse shock on the company policies. - Catastrophe risk: Natural and manmade extreme / exceptional events which arise from the failure to manage risk aggregation or accumulation that may result in an increased exposure to natural or manmade catastrophe losses.